This blog may contain affiliate links. Read our disclosure policy for more info.

 For those with a car, you can drive right to the boardwalk.
-But if you’re taking the bus then bus number 1 to Island Bay will take you around 2 kilometers from the rocks and from here you can walk.
+But if you’re taking the bus then bus number 1 to Island Bay will take you around 2 kilometers (1.2 miles) from the rocks and from here you can walk.
 The number 4 bus takes you closer but doesn’t run on weekends.

-There is a 14 kilometers loop track that you can walk that includes the Red Rocks which you can read about here.
-This route is long and still starts just outside Wellington City.
+There is a 14 kilometers (8.7 miles) loop track that you can walk that includes the Red Rocks which you can read about here.
+This route is long and starts just outside Wellington City.

 13. Explore the Putangirua Pinnacles

 The Putangirua Pinnacles are one of the best places to visit near Wellington, New Zealand.
 These cool rock formations were a film location for the Lord of the Rings and any fan will recognize this place as Dimholt Road from the Return of the King.

 At the Pinnacles you can explore a few walking tracks and can spend a good few hours exploring.
-There is also a DOC campsite here that costs $6 per person per night.
+There is also a DOC campsite here that costs $8 per person per night and $10 a night starting July 1st of 2022.

-The Putangirua Pinnacles aren’t actually in Wellington, however, they are such an awesome attraction they are worth the 113-kilometer drive – especially for a Lord of the Rings fan!
+The Putangirua Pinnacles aren’t actually in Wellington, however, they are such an awesome attraction they are worth the 113-kilometer (70 miles) drive – especially for a Lord of the Rings fan!

 Getting there: Unfortunately, there are no busses to the Putangirua Pinnacles so you’ll need to either rent a car in Wellington, drive your own vehicle, or take a tour.
 This tour is a great option as it visits the Red Rock seal colony as well as the Putangirua Pinnacles.

 Wellington’s coastal areas are stunning!
-So, on a nice day, nothing beats just taking a stroll on the wharf and exploring some of the cools shops.
-On Sundays, you’ll find the pop-up farmers market.
+So, on a nice day, nothing beats just taking a stroll on Queens Wharf and exploring some of the cool shops.
+On Sundays, you’ll find the pop-up farmer’s market.

 You can find lots of neat places to relax and there are always quirky pop-up shops and even at one stage a pop-up sauna!
 This is a great free activity in Wellington and one I love doing.